The Ultimate List of CRM Statistics for 2023

 The system should be easy to use by your entire team, regardless of their experience with CRM tools in the past.

-A user-friendly interface will make it easier for new users to get started, especially if your team works from varying locations.
+A user-friendly interface will make it easier for new users, primarily if your team works from varying locations.

 With the right software, you can customize alerts and notifications that are easy to read, making it much easier to monitor your sales performance.